 On the second day, the hike is restarted for approximately 6 hours.
 During the trek, you will experience the feeling of being consumed by a jungle so vast as far as the eye can see.
 It is so still, yet so alive.
 The sounds of howler monkeys screaming in the evening and finding fresh jaguar footprints in your way are quite spectacular.
 The sights, the smells, and the hundreds of different species of insects and animals provide a sensory overload.

 At the end of the day, you will reach the majestic archaeological site of El Mirador where the camp is installed again.
-Finally, you should prepare to take a good rest.
+We will have dinner and relax.

 Day 3.
 Explore El Mirador

 Today you will have the time for an exploration walk through El Mirador, known as “The Lost City of the Maya”.